 In one year, I learned so much about the blogging world, how it runs and what it takes to really make it work for you.
 Everything that's working for me now and bringing in money, I can tell you I did not learn that from EBA.

 I read a lot more after that experience, and I learned a ton of things on my own.
 I took a course that cost a couple hundred bucks, and it was also pretty basic.
 I got through it in a day and didn't learn anything I couldn't pick off a random blog post on Pinterest.
 More disappointment, yeah?

-Then I found Paul Scrivens (Scrivs) post on Pinterest one day about the Billionaire Blog Club.
+Then I found Paul Scrivens (Scrivs) post on Pinterest one day about the Billionaire Blog Club (now Dare to Conquer).
 The word Billionaire is pretty intriguing, like yeah, hello where can I get that?